GiottoVerducci/rulebook2024/content.md

 > **ADVANCED RULES**
 >
-> Allies and retainers treat aggravated damage the same as normal
+> Allies and retainers treat aggravated damage the same as non-aggravated
 > damage.
 For each point of damage successfully inflicted on an ally
 > or retainer, they burn 1 life counter.
 An ally or retainer who loses
 > all of their life counters is burned.